Sellerant/interview-questions/frontend/workflow/README.md

    - Implement the functionality to drag nodes from this list into the workflow canvas.

 3. **Workflow Canvas Setup**:
-   - Integrate `react-flow-renderer` to set up a canvas where nodes can be placed and interconnected.
+   - Integrate `react-flow` to set up a canvas where nodes can be placed and interconnected.
    - Customize node appearance based on their type using custom node renderers.

 4. **Node Modification Panel**: